horia141/horia141.github.io/_posts/2018-05-27-raynor-rpc-work-log-1.md

 {% highlight ts %}
 // In index.ts
-import { ArrayOf, MarshalWith, MarshalFrom } from 'raynor' import { doRpc, Rpc, RpcOutput, RpcParam } from 'raynor-rpc' import * as r from 'raynor'
+import { ArrayOf, MarshalWith, MarshalFrom } from 'raynor' import { nop, Method, Output, Param, Throws } from 'raynor-rpc' import * as r from 'raynor'

 // A pretty standard Raynor annotated class.
 It is our service's _entity_.